We have taken your questions about the COVID-19 vaccine and worked with experts to help to answer them. Check out the resources below.

 The live recording is available on our YouTube Channel and can be watched below.
 We had lots of questions that we didn’t have time to answer during the event, so the experts have been answering additional questions for us – this will be updated periodically:

-Questions asked by children and answered by the experts.
+Questions asked by young people and answered by the experts.

 We’re currently preparing YouTube videos to answer questions submitted to us by schools and parents, to clarify the science at a level for young people.
-You can submit your questions here until 29th January, and check back soon for videos!
+We’ll have more to add soon, so follow us for updates!

 Information and Resources